m-czyz/node-task/readme.md

 - there are minor code duplications, like `RabbitMQModule`.
 In bigger project there should be something like `@shared` package or common repository with all common modules, interfaces, responses etc
 - there are minor code quality inconsistencies issues regarding a configuration of queues
 - e2e testing is lacking of test for creating new feed entry (command for that is already prepared, but is not connected)
+- databases and rabbit are exposed for host for development purposes

 ### Known architecture problems/bottleneck
 - I do not like current implementation of `user-latest-feed-fetch` placed in `feed` service, it is a bottleneck, but I struggled to find a better place where it should be implemented.